Snafkin547/Module-Test-Extension/modules/AdScraper/README.md

 3) At the root directory, run `python3 package_chrome.py` and unzip a produced file (chrome-extension.zip) in the root directory

-4) Upload the unzipped folder
+4) Upload the unzipped folder by opening "chrome://extensions/" or following the steps below:

 <ul>

 <Step1>